CogStack/CogStack-NiFi/docs/deploy/services.md

 ## NLP Services

+In the example deployment we use NLP applications running as a service exposing REST API.
+The current version of API specs is specified in [`./services/nlp-services/api-specs/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/api-specs) directory (both [Swagger](https://swagger.io/) and [OpenAPI](https://www.openapis.org/) specs).
+The applications are stored in [`./services/nlp-services/applications`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications).

 ### NLP API
 All the NLP services implement a RESTful API that is defined in [OpenAPI specification](https://github.com/CogStack/CogStack-Nifi/services/nlp-services/api-specs/openapi.yaml).